Sixers-Nets: second half thread

-Filed under: Game Coverage Sixers-Nets: second half thread By Dave Early@DavidEarly Apr 15, 2023, 2:15pm EDT / new Share this story Share this on Facebook Share this on Twitter Share All sharing options Share All sharing options for: Sixers-Nets: second half thread Reddit Pocket Flipboard Email Game Details Who: Philadelphia 76ers vs. Brooklyn Nets When: 1 p.m.
-EST, Saturday, April 15 Where: Wells Fargo Center, Philadelphia, PA Watch: ESPN Radio: 97.5 The Fanatic Follow: @LibertyBallers More From Liberty Ballers Sixers Bell Ringer: Sixers snag Game 1 victory over Brooklyn Nets Jacque Vaughn tries lobbying officials for help in slowing down Joel Embiid for Game 2 Sixers set franchise record for made threes, go up 1-0 on Nets Sixers-Nets: first half thread Sixers and Nets set to tip off for Game 1 Are the Sixers ready to trust Paul Reed in the playoffs?
-Loading comments...
+Filed under: Game Coverage Sixers-Nets: second half thread By Dave Early@DavidEarly Apr 20, 2023, 8:45pm EDT / new Share this story Share this on Facebook Share this on Twitter Share All sharing options Share All sharing options for: Sixers-Nets: second half thread Reddit Pocket Flipboard Email Game Details Who: Philadelphia 76ers vs. Brooklyn Nets When: 7:30 pm EST Where: Barclays Center, Brooklyn, NY Watch: TNT, NBCSP Radio: 97.5 The Fanatic Follow: @LibertyBallers More From Liberty Ballers James Harden ejected from Game 3 ... for some reason Sixers-Nets: first half thread Sixers' Sam Cassell has interview scheduled for Rockets head coaching job SB Nation Reacts: Voters narrowly deem Tobias Harris X factor of Sixers-Nets series Joel Embiid becoming a vocal leader and ‘CEO’ of the Sixers Sixers look to maintain control as series shifts to Brooklyn Loading comments...

 Loading comments...